joshuakleveter/shirts4mike/README.md

-# treehouse
+# shirts4mike
-Repo for projects from Treehouse (teamtreehouse.com) classes.
+Repo for Treehouse 'Build a Simple PHP Application' and 'Enhance a Simple PHP Application' courses.